binpash/pash/docs/tutorial.md

 ## Installation

-#### Ubuntu
+#### Natively on Linux

-If you're on ubuntu, setting up `pash` should be as easy as
+On Ubuntu, Fedora, or Arch Linux setting up `pash` should be as easy as:

 ```sh
 curl up.pash.ndr.md | sh
 ```

-#### Other Linux:

-If you're on other linux distros, first install these packages (some of which might already be installed in your system):
+On other Linux distros, first install the following packages (some of which might already be installed in your system):

 ```
 libtool m4 automake pkg-config libffi-dev python3 python3-pip wamerican-insane bc bsdmainutils
 ```

-Then clone the repo and run  `setup-pash.sh` as follows:
+Then clone the repository and run `setup-pash.sh` as follows:

 ```sh
 git clone git@github.com:andromeda/pash.git
 ./pash/script/setup-pash.sh